From “Spiritus Monday Morning,” Bern’s line:

 Yoga with Goats,

-Would Yield & Suggest Beer with Goats.
+Would Yield & Suggest a New Trend

 From which the Worldly Mind